run-ai/docs/scheduling-and-resource-optimization/gpu-memory-swap.md

 ### What happens when the CPU reserved memory for GPU swap is exhausted?¶

 CPU memory is limited, and since a single CPU serves multiple GPUs on a node, this number is usually between 2 to 8.
 For example, when using 80GB of GPU memory, each swapped workload consumes up to 80GB (but may use less) assuming each GPU is shared between 2-4 workloads.
 In this example, you can see how the swap memory can become very large.
-Therefore, we give administrators a way to limit the size of the CPU reserved memory for swapped GPU memory on each swap enabled node as shown in enabling and configuring GPU memory swap¶.
+Therefore, we give administrators a way to limit the size of the CPU reserved memory for swapped GPU memory on each swap enabled node as shown in [enabling and configuring GPU memory swap](#enabling-and-configuring-gpu-memory-swap).

 Limiting the CPU reserved memory means that there may be scenarios where the GPU memory cannot be swapped out to the CPU reserved RAM.
-Whenever the CPU reserved memory for swapped GPU memory is exhausted, the workloads currently running will not be swapped out to the CPU reserved RAM, instead, Node Level Scheduler (if enabled) logic takes over and provides GPU resource optimization.
+Whenever the CPU reserved memory for swapped GPU memory is exhausted, the workloads currently running will not be swapped out to the CPU reserved RAM, instead, [Node Level Scheduler](./node-level-scheduler.md) (if enabled) logic takes over and provides GPU resource optimization.